Introduction to the College

 Haas students should adhere to the Seven Course Breadth guidelines outlined on the College of Letters & Science website with the following exceptions:

-- Business courses cannot be used to fulfill breadth requirements.
+- Business courses cannot be used to satisfy breadth requirements.

-- Reading and Composition courses cannot be used to fulfill breadth requirements.
+- Reading and Composition courses cannot be used to satisfy breadth requirements.

 - No more than two courses from any one department may be used to satisfy the Seven Course Breadth requirement (L&S Discovery courses are exempt).